Georgesmakk/GeorgeMathworks-Web/content/english/blog/simple-blog-post-3.md

 > With the right objective, correct data and advanced analysis tools, data can lead to intuitive decisions.

-Ask the relevant questions and find the best solutions
+Ask the relevant questions and find the best solutions.